Div12345/Div12345/README.md

 Super interested in Neurotech and understanding the brain.
 </p>
 <p align="center">
-Looking for opportunities to learn and work especially with Signal Processing/Machine Learning/Deep Learning decoding techniques for Biomedical/Neural Data.
+Looking for opportunities to learn and work especially with Signal Processing, Machine Learning, Deep Learning decoding techniques, especially for Biomedical/Neural Data.

+Also currently working on freelancing and projects in ML, MLOps and Data Science in all domains.
 </p>

 <h2 align="center">My favorite projects 💻</h2>